dakaiss28/Opinion_Detection/README.md

 To train a SVM classifier, data are labellised by hand before being stored in the database.
 They are then transformed using TF-IDF method.
-The results of the classifier are not very satisfying : \n
+The results of the classifier are not very satisfying :

-accuracy for SVM classifier : 0.6666666666666666 \n precision for SVM classifier : [0.5        0.76744186 0.88888889] \n
+accuracy for SVM classifier : 0.6666666666666666
+precision for SVM classifier : [0.5        0.76744186 0.88888889]
-recall for SVM classifier : [0.75757576 0.75       0.47058824]\n
+recall for SVM classifier : [0.75757576 0.75       0.47058824]

-Here an overview of the labels predicted by the svm \n
+Here an overview of the labels predicted by the svm
 ![Alt text](plots/SVMdistributionPred.png)

-And the actual labels : \n
+And the actual labels :
 ![Alt text](plots/SVMdistributionTrue.png)

-\n

 -> The model needs more data so : To be continued !

 ### Kmeans classifier

-Labellising by hand is a very laborious task, so we may want to use an unsupervised ML algorithm like Kmeans to cluster tweets. \n
+Labellising by hand is a very laborious task, so we may want to use an unsupervised ML algorithm like Kmeans to cluster tweets.

-For this method, the text is transformed with word2vec model. \n
+For this method, the text is transformed with word2vec model.

-Here, the clustering of the dataset made by kmeans : \n
+Here, the clustering of the dataset made by kmeans :
 ![Alt text](plots/labelDistribution.png)
 ![Alt text](plots/distributionCount.png)
-\n

 For each class, we can see the most frequent features :
 ![Alt text](plots/frequentWords0.png)
 ![Alt text](plots/frequentWords1.png)
 ![Alt text](plots/frequentWords2.png)

-\n
-As we can see, the algorithm isn't performing very well. \n It clearly needs more data and tuning.
+As we can see, the algorithm isn't performing very well.
+It clearly needs more data and tuning.
 //TODO